 If you’re ready to let your dog have his day, then check out the PCB dog beach.
 Beach entrance #56 allows dogs to romp in the sand or hit the waves to cool off.
 The pier can get a little hot for their paws in the summer, so be aware of this, especially on a sunny day!
-After a day at the beach, you can unwind at Panama City Beach Winery with a free wine tasting.
+After a day at the beach, you can unwind at Panama City Beach Winery with wine tasting.
 This winery offers a large variety of all-fruit wines and champagnes without any added sugars.

 Sun RV Resorts in Panama City Beach offers the perfect place for RV camping when visiting the area.
 This gated, pet-friendly campground offers full hookups, WiFi, cable, restrooms, showers, coin-operated laundry, a heated pool, and a hot tub, so you can really feel like you’re on vacation when staying here.

 Winter doesn’t have to be all grey and snowy.
 Just head down to Northern Florida to find your ultimate relaxation destination.
 Check out our previous posts exploring Southern Florida and Central Florida for more fun in the sun inspiration.